-SASB connects business and investors on the financial impacts of sustainability.
+SASB Standards connect business and investors on the financial effects of sustainability.

-In today’s economy, sustainability issues are global business issues that impact the financial condition, operating performance, and enterprise value of companies.
+In today’s economy, sustainability issues are global business issues that affect the entity’s cash flows, access to finance and cost of capital.
 Data security—a social issue—is important to companies in the software industry.
 Water management—an environmental issue—is essential to a beverage producer.
 Managing conflicts of interest—a governance issue—is critical for an investment bank.
-Effectively managing these issues over the long-term is likely to improve business performance in the form of reduced operating costs, enhanced reputation, greater resilience to risks, the potential for competitive advantage, and drive long-term enterprise value.
+Effectively managing these issues over the long-term is likely to improve business performance in the form of reduced operating costs, enhanced reputation, greater resilience to risks, the potential for competitive advantage and increased long-term financial performance.

 SASB was founded as a nonprofit organisation in 2011 to help businesses and investors develop a common language about the financial impacts of sustainability.
 Over the years, the corporate sustainability disclosure landscape became very complex.
 Many global businesses and investors called for simplification and clarity in this landscape.
 In response, in November 2020 the International Integrated Reporting Council (IIRC) and the Sustainability Accounting Standards Board (SASB) announced their intention to merge into the Value Reporting Foundation, which was officially formed in June 2021.
 By integrating two entities that were focused on enterprise value creation, the merger signaled significant progress towards simplification.